15 Benefits Of Drinking Water From Copper Bottle Vessels

 Dr. Rajeev Singh, BAMS

-According to the American Cancer Society, Copper plays a supportive role in reducing cholesterol and triglyceride levels.
+According to the studies, Copper plays a supportive role in reducing cholesterol and triglyceride levels[4].
 If copper deficiency has existed since childhood, it leads to the development of hypotension.
 However, if adults suffer from copper deficiency, they may develop hypertension.
 Therefore, trace amounts of copper are critical for regulating a person’s blood pressure.

 Studies show a positive correlation between adequate copper levels and thyroid function[1].
 While lack of copper may contribute to thyroid gland malfunction, it is also true that too much copper also causes thyroid gland dysfunction causing hyper or hypothyroidism among patients.

-Copper is a trace element but plays a role in the formation of haemoglobin.
-Copper deficiency can lead to some types of anemia.
+Copper is a trace element but plays a role in forming haemoglobin.
+Copper deficiency can lead to some types of anaemia.

 Copper has anti-inflammatory properties, which may provide significant relief to patients who have arthritis and rheumatoid arthritis.
 It is beneficial for healthy bones and joints.